Updated: June 2018

 If you need me to test using these, I can provide a separate estimate for that.

-I’m not a website hosting company so I don’t offer support for website hosting, email or other services relating to hosting.
+I’m do provide hosting as an option for my clients on either my Geek in Residence or Geek in Your Pocket services.
+If you do not have hosting with me I don’t offer support for website hosting, email or other services relating to hosting.

 You may already have professional hosting and you might even manage that hosting in-house; if you do, great.